Last updated on February 23rd, 2023

 Adding the Binance Smart Chain on Metamask

-If you’ve sent a BEP20 token to your Metamask wallet, you will need to add the Binance Smart Chain first so that you can view the tokens you’ve sent.
+If you’ve sent a BEP20 token to your Metamask wallet, you will need to add the BNB Smart Chain first so that you can view the tokens you’ve sent.

 You can find out more about adding the Binance Smart Chain to Metamask with this guide from Binance.

 The next step you’ll need to do is to import the token that you’ve sent over to your Metamask wallet.
 This allows you to view your token in the wallet.

 Otherwise, you will only be able to see your BNB balance in your account!

 You can find out more about importing a token on the Binance Smart Chain to Metamask, such as SHIB, BTCB or TITANO.